MAIF/daikoku/manual/src/main/paradox/adminusage/2-users.md

 # Managing users

-Users in Daikoku are cross tenants.
+Users in Daikoku can be available in all tenants.
 As Daikoku admin, you are responsible for managing users.

 ## Admin status